mikenon/CommentsPubSub/README.md

     reactor.run()
 ```

 pubsub_server.py isn't much more complicated, thanks to the Autobahn library.
-I'm setting up an example website now.
+See it live at [mikenon.github.com](http://mikenon.github.io/CommentsPubSub/)